700 Children's® – A Blog by Pediatric Experts

 What and When Should You Eat Before Practice or Competition?

-Your body needs a well-balanced meal or high calorie snack 3-4 hours prior to practice or competition to allow for proper digestion.
+Your body needs a well-balanced meal 3-4 hours prior to practice or competition to allow for proper digestion.
 For early morning events, try to eat at least 2 hours beforehand.
-Since many athletes have practice after school, make sure you bring a small snack to eat 30-60 minutes beforehand for an extra boost of energy.
+For athletes practicing after school, make sure you bring a small snack to eat 30-60 minutes beforehand for an extra boost of energy.

 • Granola bar with nuts, grains, and dried fruit